section-engineering-education/engineering-education/articles/javascript-higher-order-functions/index.md

 - Index - holds the current index of the array element.
 - Array object being tested.

 Every element that passes the callback, `filter()` return a new array for these elements.
-That means if no element pass the test the array return value will be empty.
+That means if no element passes the test, the array return value will be empty.
 Elements that do not pass the callback test are skipped and not included in the new filtered array.

 ### Array.prototype.reduce

 It is another built-in JavaScript high order function.
 It uses the `reducer` as a callback function to execute each element of the input array.

-The callback takes two parameters namely:
+The callback takes two parameters, namely:
 - Accumulator
 - Current value

-It doesn't return a new array; instead, it uses a provided callback called `reducer`.
+It doesn't return a new array; instead, it uses a provided callback called a `reducer`.
 When returned, it reduces the input array into one single value from the reduction.
 Reducer callback makes this method a high order function.

 `reduce()` accept two input parameters
 - A callback function (the reducer function).